tiepdotme/samwize.com/_posts/2016-06-08-complete-guide-to-implementing-wkwebview.markdown

 ```

 Note: In iOS 9, you have to [whitelist](http://useyourloaf.com/blog/querying-url-schemes-with-canopenurl/) the URL schemes if you use `canOpenURL`, therefore we simply go ahead and `openURL`, then use the returned boolean.

+## Bonus: Universal Links

+Universal links are `http://...` URL that will open an app.
+They are similar to custom URI scheme to open app, but using regular http addresses.
+Yet it was claimed to be [untested software from Apple](https://blog.branch.io/apples-universal-links-a-testament-to-untested-software).

+It is quite a tricky technology.

+As noted in Apple Doc, iOS 9 users can [tap on universal links in `WKWebView`](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html), and it will open the app.
+It is the same for `UIWebView` and `SFSafariViewController`.

+There is no way you can prevent a universal link from opening an app (if installed) when the link is in a page in your web view.
+[Google Chrome app](http://blog.tapstream.com/google-changes-chrome-to-prevent-abusive/) is the same.
+It was [clarified](http://blog.tapstream.com/why-has-google-broken-deeplinking-on-android/#comment-1906522285) by their engineer that deep/universal link will still be opened if it results from a user's tap.

+[Branch](https://dev.branch.io/getting-started/universal-app-links/support/ios/#appsbrowsers-that-support-universal-links) provided a good guide on when universal link will **NOT** open the app:

+1. When the link is entered into the browser address field (thus creating the intial web view)
+2. Same domain
+3. Javascript `onload()` or `click()`

+In other words, it **only works** if the link is cross domain and is user driven (clicking on a `<a>` tag).

+If a universal link sometimes did not work, then it is likely the OS has remembered your preference for the link.
+You have to ["reset"](http://stackoverflow.com/a/32745272/242682) it.

+If you want to exclude a path, you can use a [`NOT` keyword](https://forums.developer.apple.com/thread/24981).